 What does the term “Portfolio Landlord” mean?

-The definition of a portfolio landlord, according to the Prudential Regulation Authority, is defined as “borrowers with four or more distinct mortgaged buy-to-let properties, either together or separately, in aggregate”.
+According to the Prudential Regulation Authority, a portfolio landlord is a “borrower with four or more distinct mortgaged buy-to-let properties, either together or separately, in aggregate.”

-The main change which the PRA has brought in is that it requires all lenders to carry out specialist affordability checks on any borrower who falls in to the Portfolio Landlord category.
-This has in turn seen a lot of lenders stop lending to landlords with 4 or more investment properties.
+The PRA’s most significant impact has been to require all lenders to conduct special affordability checks on any client who falls into the Portfolio Landlord category.
+As a result, many lenders have stopped providing financing to landlords with four or more investment properties.

-Lenders are now having to check that the landlord is not over-exposed and as such will look to stress test the landlord’s buy to let portfolio.
-So, whereas before, the lender wouldn’t pay too much attention to any properties in the background as long as they were self-financing themselves, the lender will now be looking at the whole property portfolio and underwriting the portfolio as a whole.
-This in turn means more preparation and more paperwork to prepare for the mortgage application.
+Lenders are now having to verify that the landlord isn’t excessively exposed, thus they will seek to stress test the landlord’s buy-to-let portfolio.
+As opposed to before, when the lender wouldn’t care about any properties in the background as long as they were self-financing themselves, the lender will now examine the whole property portfolio and make sure that the applicant can afford any increase in interest rates.

 The information / documents which most lenders are now looking for are: